Family adventure and discovery days out

 Discover the motoring magic of Coventry Transport Museum, from gleaming royal cars and military vehicles to the celebrated ‘Transworld Trumpet’ of epic round-the-world fame.
 The sleek lines of British-designed ThrustSSC, the supersonic car that holds the 763mph World Land Speed Record, send a tingle down the spine – experience for yourself the sheer thrill of driving the fastest car on earth across America’s Black Rock Desert in the 4D Simulator.

 Pop into Playwrights Café on the Canal Basin – who’s for a warm baguette ‘steakwich’, vegan burger or potato skins loaded with cheese and red onion?
 Leave room for fluffy pancakes topped with syrup or banana slices and chocolate sauce.

 Wander around the old Coventry Cathedral ruins, reduced to rubble by WW2 bombing, and learn how the new Cathedral rose from the ashes so that modern and medieval now sit side by side in a spirit of reconciliation.
 After admiring awe-inspiring features like John Piper’s stained glass windows, take a deep breath, and tackle the 180 steps of the Cathedral Tower Climb – the views across Coventry from the top are fantastic.

 Back on terra firma, there’s a range of brilliant new guided and self-guided walks you can do to explore more of the city: 2-tone music or Coventry on screen; in the footsteps of artists, rebels and activists; on the trail of inventions; a hidden treasures hunt; to name a few!
-Also check upcoming events when you plan your visit – it promises to be a special year in Coventry UK City of Culture 2021.
+Also check upcoming events when you plan your visit as events to celebrate Coventry UK City of Culture 2021 run until May 2022.